What is a Screw pile?

-- Ability to build on structure same day as install
+- An ability to build the structure same day as install

-UK Helix is one fo the few UK based companies that offer smaller piles which are ideal for the DIY user, however we serve the commercial industry and our clients have had success on a wide range of structures like garden houses, sheds, decking, fencing, noise reduction barriers, ground solar installs, noise reduction barriers and more… see our gallery here
+UK Helix is one fo the few UK based companies that offers you smaller piles which are ideal your DIY projects, however we also serve commercial industries and our clients have had success on a wide range of structures like garden houses, sheds, decking, fencing, noise reduction barriers, ground solar installs, noise reduction barriers and more… see our gallery here

 What if you hit a hard rock with a DIY screw pile?

 This is one of the most common questions we are asked at UKHelix and we love answering it because there are a range of options.

 Before you start putting any screw piles in the ground, the first thing to consider is what type of ground are you are going to use the screw pile in?
 Clay, Chalk or Peat for example?

 Doing a soil survey is what we recommend you do first to determine whether you are likely to hit rocks when using the screw pile, it lets you know “what’s under the ground”.
 This investigation will let you know “from the start” whether screw piles are a viable option for you.

 However, If you do hit a rock when using a screw pile there are still a good range of tactics you can employ.

 - If you encounter a rock within the first 12 inches of drilling you can simply dig out the rock and start drilling again.